-parti that ticipant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the icipant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following guards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
+c.
+Participant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

+The participant is referred to another waiver that can accommodate the individual's needs.

 Additional services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized: Other safeguard(s) Specify:
+Specify the procedures for authorizing additional services, including the amount that may be authorized:

+Other safeguard(s)